 If these situations sound familiar, you need to start fixing the way your team shares and discusses information.
 You can start by limiting the number of internal emails you send.
 Corbin said emails often go ignored when there's too many of them, so your message is far less likely to come across.

 Similarly, Simon noted that "urgent" internal emails, as well as those that go on for several messages, should be avoided at all costs for this reason.

 "If it's really urgent, pick up the phone," he said. "[I follow] the three-email rule: After three messages, we talk."

-Encourage frequent communication (in both directions).
-When you want to improve your internal communications, technology will only get you so far.
+Technology will only get you so far, though.
 It's important to lead by example and encourage employees to open up, both to you and to one another.

 "Executives need to maintain an open dialogue with their teams, sharing as much information as possible and encouraging employees to voice concerns or questions," Connelly said.
 "Maintaining clear lines of communication is one of the best ways to build a trusted, engaged and dedicated workforce."